valerie035/data-analytics-winter-2025/module_2/lecture_1.md

 ### 3. **Demo: Real-World Examples**
 #### **Scenario 1: Cleaning and Organizing Data**
-- AI suggestion for column names (e.g., Copilot or GPT for Sheets).
+- Ask ChatGPT to clean and format the tech moms applicant data set.
-- Auto-detecting and fixing errors in datasets.
+- Ask ChatGPT to show me the diff

 #### **Scenario 2: Generating Insights**
-- Asking AI to summarize trends from sales data.
+- Asking AI to summarize trends from the applicant data set.
 - Using AI to suggest the best visualization for your dataset.

 #### **Scenario 3: Automating Repetitive Tasks**